Are You My Mother?: Adaptations

 The regular version has 64 pages.
 An abridged and simplified 24-page board book has also been published by Random House.

 On August 13, 1991, Are You My Mother? was part of the Beginner Book Video series, directed and produced by Ray Messecar.
 The cast included Ardys Flavelle, Merwin Goldsmith, Marian Hailey, Ron Marshall, Brendon Parry and Jim Thurman.

 ArtsPower National Touring Theatre created an hour-long musical performance based on the book geared for children grades K-2, with music by Richard DeRosa.

 Critical reaction

-The book's subjective appeal is derived from a compelling and compact plot full of humorous adventure, aided by line drawings that appeal to young children.

-Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."
+Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
 It was one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.

+Family law professor Elizabeth Bartholet criticized the book for promoting what she described as an "anti-adoption" point of view.
+Her colleague Barbara Bennett Woodhouse disagreed, saying that it represented a more nuanced view that children need parenthood of any form but that there are benefits in maintaining connections with their biological origins.
+Economics professor David A. Anderson and psychology professor Mykol Hamilton cited Are You My Mother? as an example of children's literature that reinforces cultural marginalization of fatherhood.
+Barbara Sands Worth and education professor Dorothy S. Strickland describe Are You My Mother? as a "longtime children's favorite" that allows children to safely identify with a childlike, trouble-making character because the character is an anthropomorphic animal.

+Cartoonist Alison Bechdel titled her memoir Are You My Mother? in reference to Eastman's book, invoking her own search for a maternal figure.